This is the complete beginner’s guide to intermittent fasting.

 And if you eat meals like that, you’ll stay full for along time!

-(If you want to see even more examples, here’s a little album I put together.)
+(And if you want to see more examples of satiating meals, here’s a little album I put together.)

 How to make intermittent fasting as easy as possible